Growing Nations Team

 Where we work

-The infrastructure on site include the old Mission House, old Printing works, Pastor's House, old school building and training/office building, all of which are used in the day to day running of the project, for the training and equipping of farmers, students and staff and for accommodating those who visit us,
+The infrastructure on the site includes the old Mission House, old Printing works, Pastor's House, old school building and training/office building, all of which are used in the day to day running of the project, for the training and equipping of farmers, students and staff and for accommodating those who visit us, Some of these buildings date back to the 1840's when the original mission station was established by the Paris Evangelical Mission Society (PEMS)

-In addition to the work at Maphutseng, Growing Nations also carry out extension work teaching farmers how to farm using Conservation Agriculture methods in their own villages.
+In addition to the work at Maphutseng, Growing Nations also carry out extension work teaching farmers how to farm using Farming God's Way methods in their own villages.
 This work is principally carried out in the Mohale's Hoek region but Growing Nations also work extensively with lead farmers across Lesotho and more widely across Southern Africa.
 Growing Nations also welcomes visitors from all over the world to Maphutseng to receive training to enable them to teach others across Africa.

 Much work has been carried out on the infrastructure at Maphutseng since Growing Nations moved to the site in 2008.
 This has included the renovation of many of the historic structures which formed part of the original Bethesda Mission at Maphutseng.